How to choose your units

 The University of Bristol has two main assessment periods:

-- May–June (where assessments are completed for Teaching Block 2 classes, or full year units).
+- April-May (where assessments are completed for Teaching Block 2 classes, or full year units).

-All students leaving at the end of the spring semester must stay in Bristol for the June exams, and no exceptions will be made.
+All students must stay in Bristol for exams any in-person assessments, and no exceptions will be made.
 Do not plan your return travel until you receive your exam timetable, which is usually mid-semester.
+Timed Assessments and coursework can be handed in online, so students are not required to be in Bristol to submit these forms of assessment.

 Bachelor's degrees (also called undergraduate degrees) take three years to complete.

-In the unit catalogue they will be referred to as:
+In the unit description they will be referred to as:

 - C/4 = first year